yorevs/homesetup/README.md

         - Click on the *Publish* button and accept changes.
 3. Grab you *Project ID* from the settings Settings menu.

-Type in a shell: `#> dotfiles.sh fb setup`
+Type in a shell: `#> dotfiles.bash fb setup`

 Fill in the information required.
 You are now ready to use the Firebase features of HomeSetup.
-Type: `#> dotfiles.sh help fb` for further information about using it.
+Type: `#> dotfiles.bash help fb` for further information about using it.

 ### 2. Uninstallation

 If you decide to, you can uninstall al HomeSetup files and restore your old dotfiles.
-To do that issue the command in a shell: `# HomeSetup> ./uninstall.sh`
+To do that issue the command in a shell: `# HomeSetup> ./uninstall.bash`

 The uninstaller will remove all files and foders related to HomeSetup for good.